 The Blue Demons and Marquette tangle on Sunday, Feb.
 12 at 1:30 p.m. in Lincoln Park

-Jill M. Pizzotti, a Lombard, Ill. native, returns home with nearly two decades of experience in women's basketball - as a head coach, assistant coach, student-athlete and also in the women's basketball division at Nike.
-Pizzotti is in her second season with the Blue Demons and serve as the Blue Demons' recruiting coordinator while also assisting with the day-to-day operations of the basketball office.
+Pizzotti is in her fifth season with the Blue Demons and her second as the program’s associate head coach.
+She serves as the Blue Demons' recruiting coordinator, while also assisting with the day-to-day operations of the basketball office.

-In her first year with the Blue Demons, DePaul reached the NCAA Tourament and recored 23 wins.
-She helped mentor three all-BIG EAST Conference selections while Anna Martin led the BIG EAST in scoring.
-Off the court, DePaul recorded the thrid-best team GPA in the country and earned the BIG EAST Team Academic Award for the third consecutive year.
+In her first year with the Blue Demons, DePaul also reached the NCAA Tournament and recorded 23 wins.
+She helped mentor three all-BIG EAST Conference selections, while Anna Martin led the BIG EAST in scoring.
+Off the court, DePaul recorded the third-best team GPA in the country and earned the BIG EAST Team Academic Award for the third consecutive year.

-Pizzotti spent the 2010-11 season at West Virginia and helped the Mountaineers to a school-best, 24-10 record and to the NCAA Tournament.
-As the recruiting coordinator she helped WVU to the 13th best recruiting class in the nation.
+Pizzotti spent the 2010-11 season at West Virginia and helped the Mountaineers to a school-best 24-10 record and to the NCAA Tournament.
+As the recruiting coordinator, she helped WVU collect the 13th-best recruiting class in the nation.
 Pizzotti joined the Mountaineer staff in 2010 after serving the previous five years as the manager for women's basketball at Nike.

-Pizzotti's team won the C-USA Academic Achievement Award for the highest GPA in five seasons while over 50 student-athletes were named to the C-USA Commissioner's Academic Honor Roll.
-Her 2001 team was ranked No. 8 in the country in the WBCA Team Academic Poll while her 1999 team ranked No. 23.
-During her tenure at SLU, 10 of her student-athlete were named Arthur Ashe Scholar-Athlete Award winners.
+Pizzotti's team won the C-USA Academic Achievement Award for the highest GPA in five seasons, while over 50 student-athletes were named to the C-USA Commissioner's Academic Honor Roll.
+Her 2001 team was ranked No. 8 in the country in the WBCA Team Academic Poll, while her 1999 team ranked No. 23.
+During her tenure at SLU, 10 of her student-athletes were named Arthur Ashe Scholar-Athlete Award winners.